 Secukinumab won’t be started if:

-- you haven’t tried other treatments appropriate for your condition first.
+- you haven’t tried other treatments for your condition first

-Your doctor may decide not to prescribe secukinumab if:
+Your doctor may also decide not to prescribe secukinumab if:

-- you have Crohn’s disease or ulcerative colitis
+- you have an inflammatory bowel disease, such as Crohn’s disease or ulcerative colitis

 How is it taken?

-If you have a latex allergy you should mention this to your doctor as the needle cover on the pre-filled syringe may contain latex and could cause a reaction.
+If you have a latex allergy, you should mention this to your doctor.
+The needle cover on some pre-filled syringes may contain latex and could cause a reaction.

-Because it’s is a long-term treatment, it’s important to keep taking secukinumab (unless you have severe side-effects):
+Because it’s a long-term treatment, it’s important to keep taking secukinumab: